ljelectrar/ljelectrar/README.md

-Hi, I’m Leandro Jr A Santos @ljelectrar, a young computing teacher and digital marketer with programming skills in HTML & CSS, JS & JQUERY, JAVA environment plataform and GOLANG.
+Hi, I’m Leandro Jr A Santos @ljelectrar, a young computing teacher and digital marketer with programming skills in HTML & CSS, JS & JQUERY, JAVA environment plataform and .NET

 I’m interested in front end projects (currently, I'm working with this too, doing websites from scratch), data science and mobile.